Stell0/apicall-freepbx/README.md

 UserAnswerSTT: optional - if true, convert user answer to text using Google Speech to Text

+SpeechContext: optional - a list of strings containing words and phrases "hints" so that the speech recognition is more likely to recognize them.
+This can be used to improve the accuracy for specific words and phrases, for example, if specific commands are typically spoken by the user.
+This can also be used to add additional words to the vocabulary of the recognizer.

 CallStatusWebhookUrl: send status response to this url

 CallStatusWebhookHeader: add this header to call status webhook